Mmat97/fundParser/README.md

-# fundParser
+# FundParser
-fundParser

-## fundParser
-fundParser

 ## Advantages
-1.Parses fund holdings pulled from EDGAR, given a ticker or CIK
+1.Parses fund holdings pulled from EDGAR, given a ticker or CIK<br />
 2. Generates a .tsv file